Linda Slowik, Ph.D.

 - B.A., University of Minnesota, Duluth

 In addition to teaching classes related to the field of Industrial/Organizational Psychology, she also teaches statistics, developmental psychology, and social psychology.
 Her research focuses on applying theories and principles of motivation to real-world problems, with special focus on how individual differences interact with environmental factors.
 She is also interested in the relationship between creativity and affectivity, the motivations of real-world charging behavior of plug-in hybrid vehicle owners, applying motivational theories to improve the experience and outcomes for periodontal patients, and exploring the experience of work stress among financial services employees.
-She earned her BA in Psychology from the University of Minnesota – Duluth, and her MA and PhD in Industrial/Organizational Psychology from Wayne State University.
+She earned her BA in Psychology from the University of Minnesota – Duluth, and her Master of Arts and doctorate in Industrial/Organizational Psychology from Wayne State University.
 Her work has been published in scholarly outlets such as the Journal of Organizational Behavior, Human Relations, the Journal of Occupational and Organizational Psychology, and the Academy of Management Review.